Treatment

 Choose a preferred language

 Carotid artery stenting can help reduce the chance that you will have a stroke.
 You will be given instructions on how best to prepare for your procedure.
 Before the stenting is done, you may meet with one or more specialists.
-Be sure to follow the instructions below and any other instructions your healthcare provider gives you.
+Be sure to follow the instructions below and any other instructions your doctor gives you.

 A week or more before the surgery